nick-otter/nick-otter.github.io/_posts/2020-02-17-How I stay up to date with Amazon Web Services.md

 ---
 layout: post
-title:  "How I stay up to date with Amazon Web Services"
+title:  "How I Stay Up To Date With Amazon Web Services"
 categories: aws
 ---

-# How I stay up to date with Amazon Web Services
+# How I Stay Up To Date With Amazon Web Services
 {: style="text-align: center"}

 Written by Nick Otter.